-The Diversity, Inclusion, and Belonging (DIB) Collection features books and films that foster dialogue around diversity, inclusion, and belonging at HKS while representing the many identities and backgrounds in our vibrant HKS community.
+The Diversity, Inclusion, and Belonging (DIB) Collection features books and films that reflect the many identities and backgrounds in our vibrant HKS community while fostering dialogue around diversity, inclusion, and belonging at the School.
 The DIB Collection highlights the direct experiences of those who have faced systemic marginalization, focusing on novels, poetry, literary nonfiction, memoirs, and essays.

 The DIB Collection is driven by the HKS community.
-We extend particular gratitude to our key partners in the Office of Diversity, Inclusion, and Belonging (ODIB) and the Institutional Antiracism and Accountability (IARA) Project.
+We extend particular gratitude to our key partner, the HKS Office of Belonging, Community, & Connection (OBCC), and the contributions of the Institutional Antiracism and Accountability (IARA) Project which was founded at HKS and is now hosted at Princeton University.

 Featured Collection Items